Nickelodeon Logo

 Nickelodeon Logo 1981-1984

 The concept of the new emblem belongs to Lou Dorfsman.
 He matched the silver-blue balloon designed by Bob Klein with the television network name made by the Frankfurter typeface.
-This is a volumetric font, where each letter looked like it was filled with air.
+This is a volumetric font, where each letter looks filled with air.
 All symbols were multi-colored: “N” yellow, “I” orange, “C” pink, “K” red, “E” light brown, “L” burgundy, “O” purple, “D” light lilac, “E “is blue,” O “is blue,” N “is green.
-And among them, only “i” was lowercase; the rest were uppercase.
+Among them, only “i” was lowercase; the rest were uppercase.
 The background ball also had several shades: at the top, it was bluish-cobalt with a white sheen; at the bottom, it was silvery-violet.
 The logo was animated on the screen.
-In 2012, he moved on to a subsidiary project Nick Jr.
+In 2012, he moved on to a subsidiary project, Nick Jr.

 1984 – 2009